New Resources, a New Minor and a New Focus Are Helping Communication Majors Thrive in a Rapidly Changing Industry

 Public Relations and Marketing Opportunities

-The skills learned in the Journalism Program translate into the growing field of public relations and marketing.
+The skills learned in the Journalism minor translate into the growing field of public relations and marketing.
 Many of our students also intern in public relations and marketing departments throughout the Northeast.
 Public relations courses are offered through the Communication Department.